nNilakshii/Bidsync-auction-platform/README.md

 	```bash
 	createdb bidsync
 	```
 	The application reads credentials from environment variables.
-For local development the defaults are `postgres/postgres` on `localhost:5432`.
+In production (Render) use the managed Postgres connection string; for local development you can still fall back to `postgres/postgres` on `localhost:5432`.
 2. Start the Spring Boot service:
 	```bash
 	cd backend
 	./gradlew bootRun --args='--spring.profiles.active=local'
 	```

-The backend publishes REST endpoints under `http://localhost:8080/api` and a STOMP WebSocket endpoint at `http://localhost:8080/ws`.
+The backend publishes REST endpoints under `https://bidsync-auction-platform.onrender.com/api` and a STOMP WebSocket endpoint at `wss://bidsync-auction-platform.onrender.com/ws`.

 ### Frontend